Funsho-Agboola/Microservices---DevOps/README.md

 Your code has been rated at 10.00/10
 ```

-That's about it!
+That's it!
 When working with kubernetes, you may need to install some other libraries, but these instructions will set you up with an environment that can build and deploy Docker containers.